Elderly Care Terminology: Key Terms for Better Senior Support

 Home Health Care and Skilled Nursing Care:

 Home Health Care extends medical services to a senior’s residence, maintaining independence post-surgery or during recovery, as noted by Easy Living.
 Skilled Nursing Care, required for more intensive medical needs like wound care or therapy, is delivered by licensed professionals.
+Updated community support guidelines in 2025 also now include clearer frameworks for eligibility and safe delivery of these rehabilitation and home-based services (California DHCS).

 Hospice Care and Geriatrics:

 Hospice care ensures comfort for terminally ill seniors, prioritizing quality of life over curative treatments.
 Geriatrics, a specialty within medicine, addresses the full spectrum of senior health needs (Easy Living).
 For instance, a geriatric physician might coordinate comprehensive care for a senior managing multiple chronic conditions.
+New terminology resources provide more detailed definitions and distinctions of hospice and geriatrics for improved communication among care teams and families (Nursing Home Law Center).

 Legal, Administrative, and Technological Aspects of Elderly Care